FINANCIAL INFORMATION

 A Degree doesn’t have to mean Debt!

-MBC values it’s students graduating unhindered by ministry endeavors by student loan payments.
+MBC values its students graduating unhindered by student loan payments.
 That is why MBC has chosen to keep its tuition cost low, offer longer weekends for employment options, and provide multiple scholarship opportunities!
 Our staff is committed to making your education goals affordable!

 Cost: new Student before scholarships